 Technology changes are faster than opinion.

 About 2 years back before we purchased FooBox/FooGallery plugins for this site we were working with the original WordPress video player.
-I was having difficulty with the video player in the sense that you cannot select WebM first and foremost.
-That we had to make some rather extensive re-coding of our functions.php files in order for it works.
-I didn’t know this at the time so I left the comment that I was simply dropping MP4’s off of my site.
+We were having difficulty with the video player in the sense that you cannot select WebM first and foremost.
+We had to make some rather extensive re-coding of our functions.php files in order for it work.
+I didn’t know this at the time so I left the comment that I was simply dropping MP4s off of our site.

 Now, we’re going to hide the user’s name because perhaps his/her views have changed too.
-Thought with a little googling i’m sure you could find the support ticket if you’re that inclined to know.
+Thought with a little googling we’re sure you could find the support ticket if you’re that inclined to know.
 Anyone who decided to dive head-first into a new technology was ridiculed.
-At the time I complied but no longer.
+At the time we complied but no longer.
 Safari/IOS and IE became irrelevant because they did not wish to adapt or evolve.
-Microsoft’s new version of “Edge” minus well be Google Chrome at this point!
+Microsoft’s new version of “Edge” minus will be Google Chrome at this point!